-UK food agency raids abattoir in horsemeat scandalFebruary 12th, 2013 in Health /
+UK food agency raids abattoir in horsemeat scandalFebruary 12th, 2013 by Sylvia Hui in Health /

 A worker handles meat at the Doly-Com abattoir, one of the two units checked by Romanian authorities in the horse meat scandal, in the village of Roma, northern Romania, Tuesday, Feb.
 12, 2013.
 On Monday, Romanian officials scrambled to defend two plants implicated in the scandal, saying the meat was properly declared and any fraud was committed elsewhere.(AP Photo/Vadim Ghirda)